corda/corda/docs/source/initialmarginagreement.rst

 Initial Margin Agreement Demo
 =============================

-This app is a demonstration of how Corda can be used for a very timely and real world requirement is in the process for initial margin agreement, featuring the integration of complex and industry proven third party libraries into Corda nodes.
+This app is a demonstration of how Corda can be used for the real world requirement of initial margin calculation and agreement; featuring the integration of complex and industry proven third party libraries into Corda nodes.

 SIMM Introduction
 -----------------